Updated September 2020

 Does the FHLB view all LIBOR-indexed collateral as a potential concern?

-- The Note may convert the rate to a fixed-rate or specific alternative variable-rate or variable-rate index
+- The Note may convert the rate to a fixed-rate or specified alternative variable-rate or variable-rate index.